SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/compilers/wrappers.md

 ## Intel Compiler Wrappers

-Although the Cray compiler wrappers `cc`, `CC`, and `ftn`, are the default (and recommended) compiler wrappers on the Cori and Edison systems, wrappers for Intel MPI are provided as well via the the `impi` module.
+Although the Cray compiler wrappers `cc`, `CC`, and `ftn`, are the default (and recommended) compiler wrappers on the Cori system, wrappers for Intel MPI are provided as well via the the `impi` module.

 The Intel MPI wrapper commands are `mpiicc`, `mpiicpc`, and `mpiifort`, which